panyam/Galore/galorium/homepage/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-Welcome to LTB's documentation.
-LTB is a parser toolkit providing several strategies for parsing any context free grammar.
+Welcome to Galore's documentation.
+Galore is a parser toolkit providing several strategies for parsing any context free grammar.
 {{% /pageinfo %}}